hugo-desenvolvedor/reactjs-dtmoney/README.md

 Simple project to administrate the personal finances, using React, Node and Styled Components library.
 The MirageJS is used to mock the API.

 ## Layout
-The layout is availabe in [Figma](https://www.figma.com/file/0xmu9mj2TJYoIOubBFWsk5/dtmoney-Ignite-(Copy)?node-id=0%3A1).
+The layout is available on [Figma](https://www.figma.com/file/0xmu9mj2TJYoIOubBFWsk5/dtmoney-Ignite-(Copy)?node-id=0%3A1).

 ## First running
 ```